trieu1162000/trieu1162000/README.md

 - 👋 Hi, I’m Trieu Huynh.
 - 👀 I’m interested in C/C++, Linux, Embedded and so on...
 - 🌱 I’m currently learning in HCMUT majoring in Electronics Engineering.
-- 📫 You can reach me via Skype: [Trieu Huynh](https://join.skype.com/invite/xBqjPxIpymw8)
+- 📫 You can reach me via [Skype](https://join.skype.com/invite/xBqjPxIpymw8)

 <!---
 trieu1162000/trieu1162000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.